chittiv1113/Oracle/README.md

 ## Why I Built This

-You spend half the day reading code you didn't write.
+I spend half the day reading code I didn't write.
 Other people's repositories, legacy systems, unfamiliar frameworks.
-You need to answer questions like:
+I need to answer questions like:

 - "How does authentication work in this app?"
 - "Where is rate limiting implemented?"